jakebrehm/osrs-economy/README.md

 ### Extract

-Data was extracted from the sources listed in the [Data Sources](#data-sources) section.
-To do this, a supporting Python library (located in the `src` directory) was created to extract data from the various sources.
-This library handles making requests to the various APIs, performing the bare minimum amount of data wrangling to get the data into the desired format for loading, and interacting with the appropriate cloud services.
+Data was extracted from the sources listed in [Data Sources](#data-sources).
+To do this, a supporting Python library (located in the `src` directory) was created to extract data from the various sources, and the library served as the backend for a command-line tool and Airflow DAGs.

 The extraction and loading processes were orchestrated using an Airflow and containerized using Docker.